danielcbit/apcctrl/doc/manual/manual.rst

     least for Smart UPSes).

 :Question:
-    After running apcupsd for a while, I get the following
+    After running apcctrl for a while, I get the following
     error: "Serial communications with UPS lost."
 What is the problem?
 :Answer:
     We use standard Unix serial port read() and write()